HMS Nimrod (1812): Post-war

 Commander John Macpherson Ferguson commissioned Nimrod and sailed her to the Leith station in August 1815.
 It had taken some nine months for Nimrod and the other vessels commissioned at Portsmouth for peace service to obtain full crews.

 Commander John Gedge replaced Ferguson when Ferguson received promotion to post captain on 1 January 1817.
 Commander John Dalling replaced Gedge on 7 January 1817.
-Lieutenant Charles Nelson received promotion to Commander and took command on 25 June 1819.
+Lieutenant Charles Nelson received promotion to commander and took command on 25 June 1819.
 Oh her he captured two smugglers off the coast of Holland.

 On 14 August 1820, Nimrod captured the smuggling lugger Mars, which resulted in substantial prize money.
 Then on 4 October 1821 Nimrod captured the American schooner Vulture.
 Nelson left Nimrod in June 1822.

 Commander William Rochfort assumed command on 4 July 1822 on the Leith station.
 In November he sailed to the Port of Tyne to support the civil authorities who faced a strike by the keelmen against their employers.
 He was briefly the sole naval officer present.
 Then Captain John Toup Nicholas arrived in Egeria, and took command of a small squadron consisting of Egeria, Nimrod, and the cutter Swan.
 Nicholas subdued "a spirit of insubordination among the keelmen."
 He broke the strike by using the men of his squadron to man the keelboats and move out to the vessels that were waiting for it the coal that had piled up.
 Nicholas kept up the operation for six weeks.
 Eventually, Nicholas succeeded in talking with the strikers and agreed to take their complaints to the government himself if the grievances were justified.
 Shortly thereafter the strikers returned to work.
 The government, the merchants, and the corporation of Newcastle all thanked him for this service.
 Also, the local authorities at a public meeting voted a grant to Nimrod's crew a hundred guineas.

 Next, Rochfort assumed command of a squadron consisting of two naval and four Revenue vessels engaged in suppressing smuggling on the west coast of Scotland.
 Then in November 1823 he proceeded on a mission up the river Garonne as far as Pauillac, and "by his firmness and moderation overcame many obstacles thrown in his way by the French authorities."

 He subsequently cruised on the Cork station.
 On 15 April 1825 one of Nimrod's boat upset in Belfast Lough, drowning Lieutenant James Everard and three men.

 Rochfort paid-off Nimrod on 13 October 1825.
 His crew took the opportunity to present him with a sword "as a testimony of their respect and esteem."
 Nimrod then transferred to Cork.

-Commander Samuel Sparshot assumed command 13 September 1826.
+Commander Samuel Sparshott assumed command 13 September 1826.